Turkey detains dozens for alleged cryptocurrency fraud

 Thodex owner Faruk Fatih Ozer denied the allegations in a statement on Twitter and said the company was being targeted by a smear campaign.
 He said the company temporarily shut down trading after accounts showed unusual activity due to a cyberattack.
 Ozer also said the claims that the money had disappeared were untrue.

-Turkish media reports said Ozer had left the country for Albania earlier this week.
-Ozer confirmed this but claimed the trip was to meet foreign investors.
+The justice ministry said it was seeking Ozer’s extradition from Albania, according to Anadolu, after Turkish media reports said he had left the country earlier this week.
+Ozer confirmed he was abroad but claimed the trip was to meet foreign investors.

 Last week, Turkey’s central bank announced that it was banning the use of cryptocurrencies for the payment for goods, arguing that they presented “irrevocable” risks.